Light long-lived particles at the FCC-hh with the proposal for a dedicated forward detector FOREHUNT and a transverse detector DELIGHT: Dedicated Detectors at the 100 TeV FCC-hh

 Similar to the dark Higgs boson model, we want to investigate how DELIGHT performs for the heavy neutral leptons.
 Due to the larger decay volume, DELIGHT-B gives the maximum signal acceptance.
-We, therefore, depict the signal acceptance (\%) for this configuration as a function of mass and decay length of the HNL in Fig.~\ref{fig:delight_HNL}.
-Comparing Fig.~\ref{fig:delight_HNL} and Fig.~\ref{fig:HNL_effi}, we find that when $c\tau > 10$\,m, DELIGHT performs better than FOREHUNT-C, similar to the dark Higgs model scenario.
+We, therefore, depict the signal acceptance for this configuration as a function of mass and proper decay length of the HNL in Fig.~\ref{fig:delight_HNL}.
+Comparing Fig.~\ref{fig:delight_HNL} and Fig.~\ref{fig:HNL_effi}, we find that when $c\tau > 10$\,m, DELIGHT-B performs better than FOREHUNT-C, similar to the dark Higgs model scenario~\footnote{From now on, we refer to the DELIGHT-B configuration as the DELIGHT detector, unless stated otherwise.}.

 Next, we investigate how such dedicated LLP detectors for the 100\,TeV FCC-hh improve the sensitivity in the model parameter space for the dark Higgs model.
 In Fig.~\ref{fig:thetaphi}, we translate the signal acceptance to the sensitivity in the plane of mixing angle $\sin\theta$ versus $m_{\phi}$, using Eq.~(\ref{eq:Ndetector}).
 Here we assume the integrated luminosity of the FCC-hh $\cal{L}$ $ = 30\,\rm ab^{-1}$ as an optimistic scenario.
 We see that compared to 14\,TeV, at 100\,TeV, we can improve the sensitivity in $\sin\theta$ by a factor of 15 and 20 for $m_\phi= 0.1$\,GeV and 1\,GeV, respectively, for the FOREHUNT-C detector configuration.
 Moreover, we see that DELIGHT can enhance the sensitivity in $\sin\theta$ even more (factor of $\sim$ 5) compared to FOREHUNT-C. For the reader's interest, we also provide the relative reach for probing this model in various detectors like FASER2, CODEX-b, MATHUSLA, SHiP, FOREHUNT-C and DELIGHT in Fig.~\ref{fig:thetaphi}.
 We have extracted the sensitivity contours for CODEX-b, MATHUSLA, and SHiP from Ref.~\cite{FASER:2018eoc}.
+For $m_\phi<0.3$\,GeV, the parameter space is already constrained from existing experiments, like E949\,\cite{BNL-E949:2009dza} and NA62\,\cite{Lanfranchi:2671026}.
+For example, for $m_{\phi}=0.1$\,GeV, E949 has already probed a major part of the parameter space till a mixing angle of $10^{-4}$\,\cite{Ferber:2023iso}.
+However, with the FOREHUNT-C detector, we can improve this sensitivity and probe the mixing angle up to $\sim 6\times 10^{-5}$ and with DELIGHT-B, we can go further down to a mixing angle of $\sim 2\times 10^{-5}$.
+Note that for DELIGHT-B, we only show the lower boundary to indicate the minimum mixing angles that can be probed by this detector.